Currently, there is a waiting time due to high demand. Please see our Delivery page for more information.

 South Carolina

-• Rock Hill – no maximum number, no permit required.
+• Rock Hill - no official limit; no roosters; permit may be required

 South Dakota